 A primary objective of the Vehicle Inspection Program is to encourage vehicle maintenance throughout the life of your vehicle.
-A well maintained vehicles pollutes less and benefits from improved gas mileage.
-In fact, vehicles with malfunctioning emission controls emit about three to four times for air pollution than federal standards allow.
+A well-maintained vehicle pollutes less and benefits from improved gas mileage.
+Vehicles with malfunctioning emission controls emit three to four times more air pollution than federal standards allow.
 For these reasons, our goal is for every vehicle to pass its inspection.

-But, if your vehicle did not pass its inspection, we offer several resources to assist you in getting the needed repairs.
+If your vehicle does not pass its inspection, we offer several resources to assist you in getting the needed repairs.
 These resources include:

 If your vehicle did not pass its inspection you should have received a Fail Form.
 This short document helps with understanding your test results, and summarizes how to proceed.
 With most failed inspections, you will want to take your test results to your mechanic for assistance.
 To accommodate those situations, the Oregon Vehicle Inspection Program offers free re-tests.